technologiestiftung/branchenpuls/README.md

 ## Map

 The basemap style was created with maptiler (https://www.maptiler.com/).
 Please note, that you need to update the MAPKEY with your own project's mapkey.
-You can also use any other basemap by adapting the code in the _src/Map_ folder.
+You can also use any other basemap by adapting the code in the Map component.

 ## Page analytics